Course Information

 Through hands-on interactions, DRC students assist their clients with a broad variety of matters, including:

-- Representing students with autism or neurodevelopmental disabilities to secure special education services
+• Representing students with autism or other neurodivergence to secure appropriate special education services

-- Securing alternative education settings for students whose conduct is driven by a disability-related need
+• Ensuring that students whose conduct is driven by a disability-related need are not expelled or otherwise segregated from nondisabled peers

-- Working with experts to develop behavioral intervention plans that will improve a student’s circumstances
+• Working with experts to develop behavioral intervention plans to reduce the use of physical restraints

 The basics of federal and state special education law will be taught through the assessment of a school districts’ potential liability.
 Students will also practice the skills involved in building trust with their client families, empowering parents to push for appropriate services at meetings with district personnel, negotiating informally on behalf of families with school district counsel, and litigating or formally mediating special education matters.
 The Clinic emphasizes creativity, problem-solving, interdisciplinary collaboration, and the practice of making the law accessible to nonlawyer parents.